in28minutes/cloud.in28minutes.com/_posts/2021-12-06-google-cloud-deployment-manager.md

 ## Google Cloud Deployment Manager - Need

-Why do we need Regions and Zones?
+Why do we need Google Cloud Deployment Manager?
 Let's first understand that with a simple scenario.

 ### Lets consider an example: